krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 }
 ```

-So that class simply calculates the query execution time for each query and remembers that in
+So that class simply calculates the query execution time for each query and remembers it in
 some ```ProfilingData``` structure that is placed in ```ConcurrentHashMap```.
 That doesn't look scary,
-as long as we are using parametrized queries that are under our control the map should have finite size.
+as long as we are using parametrized queries that are under our control, the map should have a finite size.
-Let's see at the usage of the ```runWithProfiler()``` method:
+Let's look at the usage of the ```runWithProfiler()``` method:

 ```java
 String getValueForKey(int key) {